Days Out in Essex

 Walks along the Estuary

 Kids and nature lovers alike will love rambling along one of the well signposted Thames Estuary Path routes.
-Taking in the lush South Essex Marshes, along the routes you’ll see historic sites, nature reserves, and landscapes that feel much further away from London than they are.
+Taking in the lush South Essex Marshes, along the routes you’ll see historic sites, nature reserves, and landscapes that feel much further away from London than they actually are.
+All of these walks start and end at a c2c station, making them easy day jaunts from London.

 Artisan ales in picturesque pubs